Neural-Systems-at-UIO/QCAlign/docs/hierarchy.rst

 An adjustable hierarchy panel is located on the left-hand side of the QCAlign viewer window.
 To adjust the regions click the ▼ arrow next to each region to reveal subdivisions or ► arrow to collapse the region into its parent structure.
 The appearance of the atlas overlay in the viewer window automatically adjusts to match the customized hierarchy selected.

 The default setting reveals the finest granularity level of the atlas, with all regions displayed.
 From this position, gradually collapse the hierarchy until a customized level is achieved.

+The hierarchy will automatically lock when grid points are marked up.
+To lock and unlock the hierarchy, click **View > Lock hierarchy**.
+Care should be taken with this feature as adjusting the hierarchy invalidates existing markers.
+Always reset all markers after adjusting the hierarchy. **Series > Reset everything**.

 **In the example all regions of the Allen Mouse Brain Atlas are expanded and visible in the viewer window**